An Introduction to “A Pilgrim’s Progress”

 My story is not wedded to theology.
 As my account tries to explain, I do not consider myself to be a religious person even though I embrace and am proud of my Judaism and attend religious services regularly.
 This account contains a fair amount of story and commentary from and about Judaism, Christianity and Islam, and also about religion in general and interfaith relations — all as they relate to my roots and to my journey.

 And because I practiced law in Manhattan for about 45 years, the Law is another important character in my account.
 As is Justice.
 As is Manhattan.
 As is Poetry.
-As is Purpose.
 As is America.
-As are some important pairings, including: Learning and Unlearning.
+As is, of course, Progress – both personal (“A Pilgrim’s Progress”) and societal.
+And as are some important pairings, including: Learning and Unlearning.
 Head and Heart.
 Dealing with Authorities and Self-Authority.
 Armor and Vulnerability.
+Beauty and Brokenness.
+Alienation and Belonging.
 Insanity and Sanity.
+Resistance to Society and Assistance in Society.
+Masking and Authentic Identity.
 Success and Failure.
-Progress by Return.
 Beginnings and Endings.
-And the Trifecta: Love, Intimacy and Belonging.
+And the Trifecta: Love, Purpose and Gratitude.

 Also important to this account are seismic cultural changes that I perceive having taken place about every fifteen or twenty years in America during my lifetime, and my reactions to those cultural changes.
 As the story unfolds, we move from the Age of Conformity to the Age of Cultural Confrontation and Experimentation, to the Age of Greed, to the Age of Distraction, Disruption, Misinformation and Absence of Attention and Presence, and then to the present, which I perceive as the Age of Grieving Over the End of Normality.

 It is necessary to that story that I speak about my marriage and divorce.
 What happened during the last quarter or so of my marriage was central to what I perceive to be my mid-life crisis, and that crisis and how I responded to it are important to my story.
 Further, what happened promptly after my divorce had a significant impact on my closest relationships and that, too, is important to my progress.
-I have tried to relate those events with minimal embarrassment to all concerned.
+I have tried to relate those events as briefly and unhurtfully as possible.

 I have the chutzpah to think that I have made some measure of Progress as a person and a pilgrim, and to imagine that there are things in this account that may prove of value to a patient reader.

-My post-2023 revisions to the earlier version of this account added more thoughts and poems and, in addition, was a rather unsuccessful effort to shorten this account.
+My post-2023 revisions to the earlier version of this account resolved the difficulties that were embodied by my prior redactions mentioned above, added more thoughts and poems, and was a rather unsuccessful effort to shorten this account.
 It was also an effort to clean up typos and other such errors.
 I have no editor to help me with such human error, and I ask you to forgive such errors that remain.

 Those post-2023 revisions did not include an effort to update this account.
 This revised account remains an account through Summer 2023, when I was a tender age 76-year-old.